Date of Award:

 Assessing FV intake among young children is difficult and can be a time-consuming, resource-intensive, and burdensome.
 The aim of this study was to create a simple, self-assessment tool to estimate and detect changes in FV consumption among fourth and fifth graders.
 Such a tool would ease the complications and resources of other diet assessment options that are used to measure FV consumption when implementing school-based nutrition programs.

 The questionnaire provided a moderately valid estimate of lunchtime FV consumption, but it was inconsistent at detecting small, yet important increases in FV consumption between time points.
 The ability of the questionnaire to measure total FV consumption was also tested and found to be poor.
 In addition, having the students record what they ate on a food tracker during meals did not improve performance on the questionnaire.

 The tool examined in this study could provide a reasonable estimate of average lunchtime FV consumption among fourth and fifth grade children, but could not be used to detect sensitive changes in consumption during a FV intervention study.
 While it is difficult for children to recall dietary information, it beneficial to continue to explore the development of a self-report questionnaire that can accurately assess total FV intake in children.

-Lambert, Anne B., "A Multiday Record-Assisted Fruit, Vegetable, and Snack Questionnaire to Assess Intake Among Fourth and fifth Grade Students" (2013).
-All Graduate Theses and Dissertations.
-Paper 2029.
+Lambert, Anne B., "A Multiday Record-Assisted Fruit, Vegetable, and Snack Questionnaire to Assess Intake Among Fourth and Fifth Grade Students" (2013).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+2029.